pcc.edu/programs/criminal-justice/

 CJA 266.
 Intro to Probation & Parole.
 3 Credits.

 Introduces evidence-based practices in community corrections.
 Examines the practice of assessment, risk prediction and risk management for individuals on probation and parole.
 Introduces both a theoretical understanding and practice of tools used in needs-based reentry and case management of criminal offenders.
 Examines the typology of specialized offenders.
 Explores cultural sensitivity issues within corrections staff.
+Prerequisites: CJA 113.
 Audit available.